lecode-official/durandal-globalization-binding-handlers/README.md

-# TypeScript Globalization Binding Handlers
+# Durandal Globalization Binding Handlers
 Knockout binding handlers for date and numerical objects of the globalization library written in TypeScript.
 It supports binding dates and numerics to text inputs based on different cultures.